 Asking how programs work, how long they last and how interest is charged can help you make an informed decision about how to handle payments.
 Ignoring the problem could make things worse.

-Plus, it has a feature that shows you the potential impact of missed payments on your credit score.
+Plus, it has a simulator feature that shows you the impact missed payments could have on your credit scores.
 It can also alert you if there are meaningful changes on your TransUnion® and Experian® credit reports.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.